Areas of Expertise

 2018 Faculty development Grant, UNF to conduct research on West African immigration to the US.

-2015 Recipient of the Scholars Transforming Academic Research Symposium (STARS) in recognition of my contributions to sponsored activities at UNF.
+2015 Recipient of the Scholars Transforming Academic Research Symposium distinction (STARS)

 2013 Luce Foundation Grant to conduct outreach activities on women and Islam in Africa.

 - Rosa De Jorio.
 2016.
 Cultural Heritage in Mali in the Neoliberal Era.
 Urbana-Champaign: University of Illinois Press.

 SPECIAL ISSUES & ENCYCLOPEDIA SUPPLEMENT

 - 2019.
 Introduction to Même pas peur !
 Ethnographies of Security in the Sahel (coedited with Sten Hagberg).
 Mande Studies 21: 7-12.